 Firstly, the word "sin" is used in a general meaning to refer to a power that is ruling over the world and over people.
-Because of sin we're separated from God, but He is offering us a way to get free from this power of sin.
-If we choose that way, He will give us a new life - we become "born again".
+Sin traps us in destructive thoughts and behaviors.
+But God offers us a way to get free from the power of sin.
+If we choose His way, He will give us a new life - we become "born again".

 Secondly, the word "sin" can refer to specific, individual violations of God's orders.
 He alone has the right to define what is good and what is bad.
-He has set up rules that also serve for our own protection.
-Sin is not only about behavior though.
+He has set up rules that serve for our own protection.
+Sin is not only about behavior, though.
 Our actions actually come from our thoughts and our desires.
 Jesus explains this in Matthew 5:27-28: